 Average cruise times from Koblenz to towns on the Mosel are around:

 Mosel River excursion boat cruises are only available during the high season and usually not daily.
 Mosel cruises are also available from Cochem and much further upriver in Trier with its magnificent Roman monuments.
+See Day-Trip Cruises on the Moselle River for more on cruises upstream of Cochem to for example Bernkastel-Kues and Trier.

 Rhine and Mosel River Day-Trip Cruise Season

-During the shoulder seasons, cruises are more common on Friday and weekends than from Monday to Thursday.
+During the shoulder seasons, cruises are more common on Fridays and weekends than from Monday to Thursday.
 During winter, cruises are sometimes available on advent weekends.
 During the rest of winter, cruises are very limited – and more likely from Rüdesheim or in Cologne.